 Welcome to Roundabout History!

-about 1 year ago • 1 min readWelcome to Roundabout History Dear History Enthusiasts, I'm thrilled to welcome you to the inaugural edition of Roundabout History, your weekly journey through the fascinating corridors of the past.
+over 1 year ago • 1 min readWelcome to Roundabout History Dear History Enthusiasts, I'm thrilled to welcome you to the inaugural edition of Roundabout History, your weekly journey through the fascinating corridors of the past.
 Whether you're a seasoned history buff or just beginning to explore the annals of time, this newsletter is your ticket to uncovering the hidden gems, untold stories, and remarkable figures that have shaped our world.
 Roundabout History, seeks to show how history is more than just dates and...

 READ POSTLesson Sixty-Four

-about 23 hours ago • 2 min readLesson Sixty-Four воры в законе Dear History Enthusiasts, This week, we turn our attention to a lesser-known but powerful criminal tradition born out of the chaos of revolution and repression: the Thieves in Law (vory v zakone), the elite brotherhood of the Russian underworld.
+about 2 months ago • 2 min readLesson Sixty-Four воры в законе Dear History Enthusiasts, This week, we turn our attention to a lesser-known but powerful criminal tradition born out of the chaos of revolution and repression: the Thieves in Law (vory v zakone), the elite brotherhood of the Russian underworld.
 The Birth of the “Thieves’ World” Although criminal networks had existed for centuries in Russia, Ukraine, Georgia, and Armenia—ranging from rural bandits to urban gangs—it was the collapse of Tsarist authority during...

 READ POSTLesson Sixty-Three

-8 days ago • 2 min readLesson Sixty-Three Papal Infallibility Dear Readers, This week, we dive into one of the most controversial and defining theological declarations in modern Catholic history: Papal Infallibility—a doctrine formalized not in the Middle Ages or during the height of papal power, but surprisingly in the politically volatile 19th century.
+about 2 months ago • 2 min readLesson Sixty-Three Papal Infallibility Dear Readers, This week, we dive into one of the most controversial and defining theological declarations in modern Catholic history: Papal Infallibility—a doctrine formalized not in the Middle Ages or during the height of papal power, but surprisingly in the politically volatile 19th century.
 To understand why and how, we begin with a brief look at the First Vatican Council.
 A Church Under Siege The First Vatican Council (Vatican I), convened by Pope...

 READ POST